What is Google MUM? How It Can Impact SEO?

 It combines multiple results to create distinct text.
 You will receive a unique result for your query.
 In brief, the outcome will be a condensed version of the most valuable and essential points.

-How do you Adapt your SEO Strategy to MUM?
+How do you adapt your SEO Strategy to MUM?

 MUM doesn’t require a fundamental change in your SEO strategy.
 However, it does prioritize some of the newer SEO features, such as entities and complex content markup.
 The following are the strategies that will be significant in implementing MUM.